brollin/speak-the-spire-talon/README.md

 </p>

 <p align="center">
-This Slay the Spire mod aims to let you do just that: play the game Slay the Spire with only voice commands.
+This mod lets you do just that: play the game Slay the Spire with only voice commands.
 </p>

 ## Installation